The Worst Parents In Sports History

 When TNT commentator and NBA legend Shaquille O’Neal gave him the nickname "Tragic Bronson" (the opposite of Magic Johnson), mama stepped in and told Shaq to stop bullying her son.

-25. Francesc Fabregas Sr. — Cesc Fabregas' Father
+25. Francesc Fabregas Sr. (Cesc Fabregas)

-Bottom line: There’s something about what Francesc Fabregas Sr. did that transcends languages or continents, and any loyal follower of any pro team can relate to.
+There’s something about what Francesc Fabregas Sr. did that transcends languages or continents, and any loyal follower of any pro team can relate to.

 When he started trying to influence a trade of his son, soccer star Cesc Fabregas, from Arsenal to play for FC Barcelona in his native Spain, he was messing with the thing people in Europe love the most — their soccer clubs.